Basilica and Convent of Santo Domingo, Lima: History

 The construction of the Convent of Santo Domingo took about 50 years.
 Its construction began during the foundation of Lima and concluded at the end of the 16th century.
-It was the provincial Friar Tomás de San Martín, who began to carry out the construction of the first church of the Order, being later the superior Friar Sebastián de Ayllón that received aid of the King, finishing the work in the year of 1578.
+It was the provincial Friar Tomás de San Martín who began to carry out the construction of the first church of the Order, and later the superior Friar Sebastián de Ayllón received aid from the King, finishing the work in the year 1578.

-The first building was completely destroyed by the earthquake of 1678.
-A new church was erected by Dominican architect Diego Maroto, and the convent was rebuilt, which had six cloisters and several courtyards before the earthquake of 1687.
-The church was rebuilt from the transept to the choir, the arches were changed and the number of windows was expanded.
+The first building was destroyed by the earthquake of 1678.
+A new church was erected by Dominican architect Diego Maroto, and the convent was rebuilt; it had six cloisters and several courtyards before the earthquake of 1687.
+The church was rebuilt from the transept to the choir; the arches were changed, and the number of windows was expanded.
 As a result, the church acquired breadth, simplicity and uniformity.
 The materials used in the construction were adobe, brick and calicanto, among others.
 The quincha served to lighten the weight, to make the structure more flexible and to increase the resistance to the earthquakes, so frequent in this region.

-Because the earthquakes of 1687 and 1746 the set necessitated further modifications, such as the reconstruction of the tower, the main portal of the church and part of the convent, which included changes in the distribution of the cloisters, which is currently can appreciate.
+Because the earthquakes of 1687 and 1746 necessitated further modifications, such as the reconstruction of the tower, the main portal of the church, and part of the convent, which included changes in the distribution of the cloisters, which can currently be appreciated.

 The church was elevated to the category of Minor Basilica in 1930.
-The structure of the church was some damaged ten years later by an earthquake and restored in the later years.
+The structure of the church was somewhat damaged ten years later by an earthquake and restored in later years.
 The convent's apple orchard would be lost to the changing course of the Rímac River.

 The church

 Exterior

-The exterior of the church was originally covered by bossage, as can be seen still at the base of the bell tower.
+The exterior of the church was originally covered by bossage, as can still be seen at the base of the bell tower.
 A primitive portal, two bodies and three streets, was carved in the second half of the 17th century.
-In later years a new portal would rise because of the earthquakes that destroyed the church.
+In later years, a new portal would rise because of the earthquakes that destroyed the church.

-The church was restored after the Earthquake of Lima and Callao of 1940, that supposed the application of cement in the walls.
+The church was restored after the Earthquake of Lima and Callao of 1940, which involved the application of cement in the walls.